rust-lang/book/second-edition/nostarch/chapter13.md

 ### Removing a `clone` Using an Iterator

-In Listing 12-13, we had code that took a slice of `String` values and created an instance of the `Config` struct by checking for the right number of arguments, indexing into the slice, and cloning the values so that the `Config` struct could own those values.
-We’ve reproduced the code here in Listing 13-24:
+In Listing 12-6, we added code that took a slice of `String` values and created an instance of the `Config` struct by indexing into the slice and cloning the values so that the `Config` struct could own those values.
+We’ve reproduced the implementation of the `Config::new` function as it was at the end of Chapter 12 in Listing 13-24:

-Filename: src/main.rs
+Filename: src/lib.rs

 ```
 impl Config {
-    fn new(args: &[String]) -> Result<Config, &'static str> {
+    pub fn new(args: &[String]) -> Result<Config, &'static str> {
         if args.len() < 3 {
             return Err("not enough arguments");
         }